Recently I got an email with the following question to the C++ and the linker article:

 In fact, there are no special rules for the input/output objects.
 Instead the standard simply says in section 27.3

-The objects [cout, cin, cerr] are constructed [...] before the body of main begins execution.264) The objects are not destroyed during program execution.265)
+The objects [cout, cin, cerr] are constructed [...] before the body of main begins execution.264) The objects are not destroyed during program execution.265)with the footnotes saying

 264) If it is possible for them to do so, implementations are encouraged to initialize the objects earlier than required.